-A Connecticut landmark rich with history and surrounded by a truly inspired garden containing rare plants and beautiful flowers.The spring and summer months find us celebrating the rebirth of the gardens with a number of events, such as our Fairy Festival, Lilac walks and Horticultural workshops.
-We also host Weddings, Corporate activities,...
+A Connecticut landmark rich with history and surrounded by a truly inspired garden containing rare plants and beautiful flowers.The spring and summer months find us celebrating the rebirth of the gardens with a number of events, such as lectures, lilac walks, and workshops.
+We also host Weddings, Corporate activities, and special events...
 Read More

 The Bellamy-Ferriday House & Garden embodies the dramatically different passions of two extraordinary individuals.
 Bethlehem pastor Reverend Joseph Bellamy, a renowned leader of the Great Awakening, the emotional religious revival of the 1740s, built the house around 1754.
 In 1912, New Yorkers Henry and Eliza Ferriday acquired it as a summer residence.
 Mrs. Ferriday and her daughter, Caroline, designed a formal garden which today features historic-style roses, peonies, and lilacs.
 The Ferridays' other landscape improvements make the site a destination for gardeners.
 Caroline, an actress, conservationist and philanthropist, deeded the property and furnishings to Connecticut Landmarks on her death.